Tablerase/42_Projects/Fract-ol/README.md

 Bonus

+- :red_square: rules and files, need to add suffix
 - One more different fractal (more than a hundred different types of fractals are referenced online).
 - ✅ The zoom follows the actual mouse position.